sverze/aws-terraform-squid-proxy-vpc/README.md

 [EC2 Key Pairs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) has instructions on how to set-up your key pair.

-Once you have set-up key pair you will have access to the PEM file that needs to be stored safely.
+Once you have set-up a key pair you will should have access to the PEM file that needs to be stored safely.
 Terraform assumes that the PEM is available in your local key chain, you can add it it to your key-chain by running the following command

 ```commandline